 - Understanding Urban Coyotes – Life history information and facts on urban coyotes.

-- How to Co-exist – Removing food and attractants, scaring coyotes from public places, and spreading the word with posters to make your community coyote safe.
+- How to Co-exist – Removing food and attractants, scaring coyotes from public places, and spreading the word to make your community coyote safe.

 - Pet Safety - Resources and advice for dog and cat owners